allanbalmariojr/Manual-API-SQL-Testing-Suite-QA-Portfolio-/Manual_Test_Cases/Sprint_2/Sprint_2_Summary.md

 # Sprint 2 – Test Design & Execution Summary

 ## Objective
-Apply structured QA techniques (Equivalence Partitioning and Boundary Value Analysis) to design and execute test cases.
+Apply structured QA techniques (Equivalence Partitioning and Boundary Value Analysis) to design and execute test cases for Urban Routes requirements FR-1 to FR-4, with a primary focus on FR-4 input validation rules.

+---

 ## Activities Performed
-- Requirement analysis conducted to understand system behavior
+- Requirement analysis conducted for FR-1 to FR-4
+- Atomic decomposition of functional requirements into testable blocks
-- Test planning documented for scope definition
+- Test planning reviewed for scope alignment
-- Test cases designed using EP and BVA techniques
+- Test cases designed using EP and BVA techniques (FR-4 focus)
+- Valid and invalid input scenarios identified, including boundary conditions
-- Test cases executed and results recorded
+- Test cases executed and results recorded in spreadsheet format

+---

 ## Coverage
+- Input validation rules (allowed characters and constraints)
+- Boundary conditions (50-character limit)
-- Valid and invalid input classes identified
+- Valid and invalid equivalence classes
-- Boundary conditions tested
-- Functional behavior validated against expected results
+- Functional behavior of address input fields

+---

 ## Execution Summary
-- Test cases were executed and results recorded in the attached Excel sheet
+- Test cases were executed in a structured spreadsheet environment
-- Pass/Fail outcomes documented per scenario
+- Pass/fail results were recorded for each scenario
+- System behavior was validated against expected outcomes defined in requirements

+---

 ## Outcome
-System behavior validated against defined requirements with structured test coverage.
+Structured test coverage was successfully applied to FR-4 input validation scenarios, ensuring correct handling of valid, invalid, and boundary inputs in the system.